Cosmian/kms/documentation/docs/encrypting_and_decrypting_at_scale.md

 ### Server side encryption and decryption

 When using server side encryption or decryption, the file content is sent to the server.
-To use this methode use the `encrypt` or `decrypt` command of the `ckms` CLI client WITHOUT specifying a `--key-encryption-algorithm` option.
+To use this method use the `encrypt` or `decrypt` command of the `ckms` CLI client WITHOUT specifying a `--key-encryption-algorithm` option.

-Say, the KMS holds a 256-bit AES key with the ID `43d28ec7-7438-4d2c-a1a0-00379fa4fe5d` and you want to encrypt a file `impage.png` with AES 256-bit GCM encryption:
+Say, the KMS holds a 256-bit AES key with the ID `43d28ec7-7438-4d2c-a1a0-00379fa4fe5d` and you want to encrypt a file `image.png` with AES 256-bit GCM encryption:

 ```bash
 ckms sym encrypt \